peritext/peritext/specification/sections/doc-document_syntax.md

 This means that data sources, persons, places, ... will all be encoded in bibText syntax, though with different properties.

-Therefore, **modulo resource definition syntax is not a brand new syntax but an extension of the bibText established syntax to data sources, images, entities, etc. and so on.**
+Therefore, **modulo resource definition syntax is not a brand new syntax but an extension of the bibText established syntax, extended to the description of data sources, images, entities, etc. and so on.**

 ## Where/how to define a resource